 Bicycles can be kept in student rooms but are not permitted in hallways, lobbies or other common areas in residence halls.
-Exceptions must be approved by Campus Life staff.
+Exceptions must be approved.
 The university provides a designated storage area for bicycles during winter months.

 The housing contract reserves a placement in campus housing for the entire academic year ending with the completion of spring semester (or summer session if enrolled in classes during June/July).
 Enrolled students who cancel their housing assignment after June 1, will be charged $500 (cancellation fee of $400 and forfeiture of the $100 housing deposit).
 Students enrolled in off-campus study abroad programs and non-local credit bearing experiences such as student teaching and internships are exempt from the cancellation fee.
 Exceptions may be considered for extenuating circumstances.

 Access to wireless internet is available in most campus housing facilities.
 Areas without WiFi coverage are provided alternate access to the internet.

 Students and guests are expected to apply a normal standard of academic integrity, polite conduct, respect for the rights and privacy of others, and adherence to state and federal laws when using the university's technology resources.
 Refer to the Code of Student Conduct for further information.